divio/divio-cloud-docs/how-to/install-python-dependencies.rst

 ..  important::

-    More recent versions of `pip tools <https://pypi.org/project/pip-tools/>`_ as used in the Divio base projects require you to use URLS that provide the ``egg`` fragment (as shown in the examples below), and will raise an error if they encounter URLs lacking it.
+    More recent versions of `pip tools <https://pypi.org/project/pip-tools/>`_ as used in the Divio base projects require you to use URLs that provide the ``egg`` fragment (as shown in the examples below), and will raise an error if they encounter URLs lacking it.
 Older versions would allow you to omit the fragment.